 - MULTIPLE KITCHEN USES: Freeze leftover baby food, sauce, soup, juice, or coffee to create single-serve portions for iced...

 I wanted to like the Tovolo ice cube tray, I really did.
 It’s soft, flexible nature makes removing a single frozen baby food cube dead simple and an ounce of baby food easily fits into each slot.
 It could have been the perfect baby food freezing device.

-An ice cube tray with a silicon lid.
-The idea is great and if I was only freezing water then I would even consider this being my go to ice cube tray.
+An ice cube tray with a silicone lid.
+The idea is great and if I was only freezing water then I would even consider this being my go-to ice cube tray.
 However, since we are using this for freezing baby food there are some issues you need to be wary of.

 The first issue I have with this tray is that due to the size of each slot, 1 ounce of baby food is roughly 1 1/2 frozen cubes.
 Depending on how many ounces of baby food your baby eats each meal there could be some wastage and it can be a chore to cut an ice cube in half when you are in a hurry.

 The next problem is the cost.
 For the cost of a single OXO ice cube tray, you could purchase two of either ice cube tray I have mentioned earlier.
 For me, I like to prepare an abundance of baby food and freeze it in one go and, as a result, I use quite a few ice cube trays in the process.
 I would be a very poor mother if this was my go-to solution.